mark-hahn/coffeekup-intro/README.md

 Another option, `dynamic_locals`, comes to the rescue.
 Setting `options.dynamic_locals` to true causes all the locals passed in through `options.locals` to be able to change between uses of the compiled template.
 I have personally not used this feature for two reasons.
 One is that I've never used a compiled template more than once (duh).
 But a more serious reason is that `dynamic_locals` works its magic by enclosing all the template code in a JavaScript `with` statement.
 I'm sure you've heard the experts whine about how evil the `with` statement is.
 Well, even if you disagree with them (as I do) then you should still consider that the upcoming `strict` context will not allow any `with` statement at all.
 It might be nice to use strict in the future.

 I should also mention that you can define another option object, called `options.context`, that makes locals available to the template like `options.locals` does.
-This is passed in as the context to the compiled function so the values are available on the `this` object, or `@` as we CoffeScript nuts know it.
+This is passed in as the context to the compiled function so the values are available on the `this` object, or `@` as we CoffeeScript nuts know it.
 So `@fontSize` could be used.
 Some might consider this safer from a namespace standpoint and/or more readable as it makes the passed-in locals stand out.

 The Option To Use Options
 ---
 Let's cover all options here in this one convenient section.
-Remember that the signature for `CoffeeKup.render` is `CoffeeKup.render template, options`.
+Remember that the signature for `coffeekup.render` is `coffeekup.render template, options`.
 Here is the list of all available options as of this writing ...

 - `options.locals`: An object containing key/value pairs to be passed in to the template as constants.
 See the last section.